Direxion Daily Semiconductor Bull 3X Shares

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on the analysis provided, here is a 12-month outlook for SOXL:
+Based on the comprehensive analysis, here is the 12-month outlook for SOXL:

 12-Month Outlook for SOXL